They Will Kill You Logo

 Suggest an update

-David Augustus Burke was born on May 18, 1952, in Croydon, England, to Jamaican parents.
-His family later moved to the United States.
-They settled in New York, where David grew up.
+David Augustus Burke was born on May 18, 1952, in Croydon, London, England, to Jamaican parents.
+His family later emigrated to the United States, settling in Rochester, New York.
+Burke’s early adult life was characterized by instability, violence, and a pattern of manipulative and aggressive behavior.

 Like what you're reading?